jurobodik/Granger-causality-in-extremes/README.md

 # Welcome to the Granger Causality in Extremes Package!

-You can find the manuscript called 'Granger Causality in Extremes' at ARXIV!
+You can find the manuscript called 'Granger Causality in Extremes' soon at ARXIV!
 For any questions or error reports, please contact [juraj.bodik@unil.ch](mailto:juraj.bodik@unil.ch).

 ## Overview